Core

 We’ll add a little shortcut to make examples and testing easier here:

-def c(msgs, **kw):
+def c(msgs, m=model, **kw):

 msgs = [msgs] if isinstance(msgs,dict) else listify(msgs)

-return completion(model, msgs, **kw)
+return completion(m, msgs, **kw)

 c(msg)